Pascal Van Hentenryck: Career

 Pascal Van Hentenryck was born in Belgium and obtained his PhD in Computer Science from the University of Namur in 1986.
 He joined Brown University’s Department of Computer Science in 1990 after spending four years at the European Computer-Industry Research Center where he led development of the CHIP system.
 In 1993, he was awarded an NSF National Young Investigator Award.
 Van Hentenryck spent the next several years at Brown developing new optimization technologies to address open problems in vehicle routing, disaster relief, and power systems management.

 In 2009, Van Hentenryck co-founded Dynadec, a spin-off company based on optimization technologies he developed at Brown.
 In 2012, Van Hentenryck left Brown to lead the 70-person Optimization Research Group at NICTA in Australia until its merger with CSIRO in 2015.

 Van Hentenryck joined the University of Michigan in 2015.
 At Michigan, his work spanned several areas, including power systems, transportation, and computational social science.
 In 2017, Van Hentenryck ran the Seth Bonder Data Science Summer Camp for High School Students.
-In 2018, he launched RITMO, a new transportation system for the University of Michigan’s campus.
+In 2018, he launched RITMO, a new transportation system for the University of Michigan’s campus that achieved a three minute average wait time.

+In 2018, Van Hentenryck left Michigan to join the Georgia Institute of Technology as the A. Russell Chandler III Chair and Professor of Industrial and Systems Engineering.
 As of 2021, Van Hentenryck serves as the director of the NSF Artificial Intelligence Institute for Advances in Optimization (AI4OPT).

+Van Hentenryck's mobility research continued with an on-demand public transportation pilot with MARTA called MARTA Reach and another pilot with Chatham Area Transit called CAT SMART in 2024.
+In 2025, he co-founded Modal, an on-demand transportation software spin-off company from his research at the University of Michigan and the Georgia Institute of Technology.

 Van Hentenryck has also taught a Massive Open Online Course on discrete optimization.